-- Define each in a sentence or two - and check against the definitions in Part 1 - communities/cultural groups? (if so you may also need to consider the second part of criterion (g) -
+- Define each in a sentence or two - and check against the definitions in Part 1 - Are any Indigenous communities/cultural groups? (if so you may also need to consider the second part of criterion (g) - See Attachment 2)

 Continue history research.